cobyj33/tmedia/README.md

 * [Coding Video into Text by The Coding Train on Youtube](https://www.youtube.com/watch?v=55iwMYv8tGI)
   * [The Coding Train](https://www.youtube.com/c/TheCodingTrain)
 * [How to Write a Video Player in Less Than 1000 Lines](http://dranger.com/ffmpeg/)
-  * Somewhat outdated but still a great resource for understanding the workings of a video decoding program
+  * Outdated toward current ffmpeg standards but still a great resource for understanding the workings of a video decoding program

 ## Similar Programs